New Bounds on the Size of Binary Codes with Large Minimum Distance: Main Results - Lower Bounds

-Note that the parameters of the codes constructed in \Tref{thm_construction} are, in a sense, sitting between those of the first order and the second order Reed-Muller (RM) codes of length $n=2^m$.
-More specifically, RM$(m,1)$ has minimum distance equal to $n/2$ and dimension equal to $m+1$, while RM$(m,2)$ has minimum distance $n/4$, and dimension $1+m+{m \choose 2}$.
-Hence, there is a wide gap in the minimum distance between the first order and the second order RM codes and, intuitively speaking the \textit{BCH-like} codes constructed in \Tref{thm_construction} can be used to fill this gap.
-In particular, the parameters of the constructed code in the extreme cases of $c$, i.e., the cases of $c=1$ and $c=m/2-1$, are close to those of RM$(m,1)$ and RM$(m,2)$, respectively.
+Note that the parameters of the codes constructed in \Tref{thm_construction} and the Delsarte--Goethals codes are both sitting between those of the first order and the second order Reed--Muller (RM) codes of length $n=2^m$.
+More specifically, RM$(m,1)$ has minimum distance equal to $n/2$ and dimension equal to $m+1$, while RM$(m,2)$ has minimum distance $n/4$, and dimension $1+m+\binom{m}{2}$.
+A comparison between the DG codes and our new construction in the regime $j = \Theta(\sqrt{n})$ can be made as follows.
+Let $c \geq 0$ be a finite integer.
+The DG$(m,c)$ code has length $n = 2^m$, minimum distance $d = {n}/{2} - 2^{c-1}\sqrt{n}$ and size $2^{-c} n^{c+2}$.
+On the other hand, the code parameters given in \Tref{thm_construction} are length $n = 2^m -1$, minimum distance $d \geq {n}/{2} - 2^{c-1}\sqrt{n}$ , and size $(n+1)^{c+1/2}$.
+Therefore the former leads to a stronger lower bound on the size, by a multiplicative factor of $2^{-c}n^{3/2}$, in the asymptotics.